 Julia is Director of the hub, a creative social enterprise she founded back in 2002 with the aim of building the capacity of her peers in the independent music sector.
 With a background in the jazz sector (she worked at The Stable, the Barbican and Jazz Development Trust earlier in her career), she’s worked with hundreds of artists, freelancers, promoters and venues to help them build their careers and businesses and identify what ‘good growth’ looks like for them.

 The four sessions will take place on the 9/16/23/30 November 2020.
-The deadline to apply is 1st November at Midnight.
-We will let successful applicants know by the 3rd November.
+The deadline to apply has been extended until the end of 3rd November.
+We will let successful applicants know by the 5th November.

 Each sessions will happen on Zoom, between 14:00-17:00, including screen/comfort breaks.

 To take part, you’ll need to be able to attend each session, and also be able to commit to doing a small amount of preparation/homework in between sessions.

 How much will it cost to take part?

 £5 per session for non members and free for members (if you’re not already a member, we are offering free membership until the end of March – Head to our joining page to find out more)